 The crowd that had gathered to watch the ensuing battle let out a loud, collective gasp.
 Renee, who had gotten to safety when Hawk arrived, stood slack-jawed as sand and smoke filled the air.
-The center of the explosive impact had been right where Hawk was standing seconds ago.
+The center of the explosive impact had been right where Hawk had been standing seconds ago.

 The young woman smiled.
-“My name is Lisa,” she said as she offered her hand in greeting.
+“My name is Lisa,” she said, offering her hand in greeting.
 “Lisa Morel.
 I’m an oceanographer and new to this area.”

 The hero took her hand carefully.
-His gauntlet did not allow him to touch what he imagined was soft, gentle skin.
+His gauntlet didn’t allow him to touch what he imagined was soft, gentle skin.
 “I’m the Golden Eagle, one of the Titans West.
 A pleasure to meet you.”

 “Same here.
 Thanks so much for your help.”
 She brushed her long blonde curls back behind her left ear.
 “She was pretty good-sized, and I couldn’t have moved her on my own.”
 Lisa batted her eyes.

 The hero made eye contact with her and paused for a second.
 Whoa, he thought.
 Then Golden Eagle regained his composure.
 “Just, like, doing my job, you know?
 Helping folks, stopping crimes, saving stuck animals — all your typical super-dude kind of stuff.”

 Charley couldn’t believe his luck.
 What were the odds of helping out a gorgeous babe and her digging him, too?
 The day was totally looking up.
 He was about to thank her when a loud explosion could be heard off in the distance down the shore.

 Both he and Lisa turned around.
 “What was that?”